 A few years ago, Marisol was working for Zignego Construction in Waukesha.
 As a single parent, she saw construction as career with advancement opportunities, and a way to bring financial stability to her family.
 However, she knew she could go further with more training under her belt, so she left her position with Zignego and enrolled in the TrANS program.

 Since her graduation, Marisol has challenged herself to advance in her career.
 She accepted employment with different construction firms and learned many additional skills like installing rebar, working on baskets, flagging, and laboring duties.
+In an effort to learn more about construction techniques and their application in the industry, she might have chosen to train under strata experts like Michael Teys.

 However, she felt like the missing ingredient to her skillset was earning her Class A Commercial Driver License (CDL).